MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 -   As an on-premises virtual machine - You can deploy DPM as a Hyper-V virtual machine as a single server or virtual machine cluster.
 You install DPM in the same way as a physical installation.
 For detailed information, see the row, [DPM installed as Hyper-V VM](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.

+::: moniker range="<=sc-dpm-2019"

 -   As an Azure virtual machine - From DPM 2012 R2 Update 3 onwards you can install DPM as an Azure virtual machine.
 There are a number of restrictions in this deployment.
 For detailed information, see the row [DPM as an Azure virtual machine](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.

 -   As a Windows virtual machine in VMware - From DPM 2012 R2 Update 5 onwards you can install DPM on a Windows virtual machine in a VMware environment.
 In this configuration, DPM can protect Microsoft workloads running as Windows virtual machines in VMware.

+::: moniker-end

+::: moniker range="sc-dpm-2022"

+-   As an Azure virtual machine - You can install DPM 2022 as an Azure virtual machine.
+There are a number of restrictions in this deployment.
+For detailed information, see the row [DPM as an Azure virtual machine](~/dpm/install-dpm.md#setup-prerequisites) in the Setup prerequisites table.

+-   As a Windows virtual machine in VMware - You can install DPM 2022 on a Windows virtual machine in a VMware environment.
+In this configuration, DPM can protect Microsoft workloads running as Windows virtual machines in VMware.

+::: moniker-end

 ### Sharing a library between different DPM versions isn't supported

-**Issue**: Different versions of DPM (for example, DPM 2012 R2 and DPM 2016) can't function as clients sharing the same library.
+**Issue**: Different versions of DPM (for example, DPM 2019 and DPM 2022) can't function as clients sharing the same library.

 **Workaround**: None.
 All DPM servers sharing a library must be running the same version of DPM.

+::: moniker range="<=sc-dpm-2016"

 ### Upgrading System Center 2010 directly to System Center 2016 isn't supported
 **Issue**: Upgrade isn't supported.

 **Workaround**: You'll need to upgrade to DPM 2012 R2 first.

+::: moniker-end

-### DPM doesn't run on the Turkish language version of Windows 2012 operating systems
+### DPM doesn't run on the Turkish language version of Windows Server operating systems
 **Issue**: No language support

 **Workaround**: None